terryblue99/js-advanced-functions-this-code-along-v-000/README.md

 }
 ```

-Now when a new customer comes in, we want to create a new customer object, then set up a timer for the server to come after they've had enough time to look at the menu.
+Now when a new customer comes in, we want to create a new `Customer` object, then set up a timer for the server to come after they've had enough time to look at the menu.

 We know that `setTimeout` takes a function as an argument, and we know that we can't directly invoke `visitTable()` because we need to set `this`.
 Let's use our new friend `bind` to create a new function with that customer bound to `this` that we can execute within `setTimeout`:
 ```js